How To Improve Your Motivation Naturally

-Spring is often that time of year when people look to make changes in their lives, but sometimes finding the necessary motivation can be a bit of a challenge.
+We all make vows to improve or make some changes in our lives, but often finding the necessary motivation to get things started can be a bit of a challenge.

 Consequently, the best laid plans to find a new job, lose weight or finally get the house in order often get postponed.
 Again.

 After everything we’ve been through during the past two years of the Covid pandemic and then being hit by a massive hike in the cost of living, it really is making life difficult for many people to find the motivation to do much of anything.
 Even getting the simplest of jobs started often feels like pushing water uphill when you are exhausted by the worry of all those bills piling up.

 So, to help you focus your mind on the important jobs you need to get done, here are a few tips to help you become – and remain – totally motivated.
 And as with most things, the natural approach is the best, so as well as using your trusty essential oils there are a few other simple things you can put into the mix to muster the get-up-and-go you need to finally get those projects done.

 It’s true that you are what you eat, and if your diet primarily consists of unhealthy foods you’re likely to feel sluggish.
 Researchers from University of California, Los Angeles, found that eating the wrong foods can actually make you lazy, particularly those containing mostly carbohydrates and sugars.

 Consequently, it’s important to fill your diet with lots of energy-boosting foods.
 An iron-rich diet is a great place to start for combating fatigue, and this includes green vegetables and fortified foods such as breakfast cereals.
 Red meat is another popular source of iron, but of course you may have chosen to become a vegetarian.
 In this case it becomes even more important to ensure your iron levels are maintained.